Dumpster for Roof Replacement Shingle Disposal in Asheville, NC

 15 Yard Dumpster: Most Popular for Standard Homes

 Mountain homes in Hendersonville, Canton, and Waynesville often feature steeper roof pitches and larger footprints.
 Steep pitches mean more surface area and more debris than the square footage alone suggests.
 The 20 yard also gives contractors a smart buffer when the scope of a job shifts once tear-off begins.
+If your project involves two or more shingle layers on a home over 2,500 square feet, this is usually the right call.

 30 Yard Dumpster: Commercial Roofing and Large Estates

 Property managers and commercial contractors working in Mars Hill, Old Fort, or Lake Lure on multi-unit or commercial flat roof projects need the volume a 30 yard provides.
-This size handles whole-building projects and keeps large crews from waiting on a second haul.
+This size handles whole-building shingle disposal and keeps large crews from waiting on a second haul.
 Explore all available dumpster sizes for your next commercial job.

 Step 1: Measure Your Roof Square Footage

 Start with the basic footprint of your home, then account for roof pitch.
 A flat roof over a 2,000 square foot house generates about 20 roofing squares of material.
 A steep pitch can add 30 to 40 percent more surface area.
 In roofing terms, one square equals 100 square feet of roof surface, not floor space.
+Getting this number right before you book prevents the most common sizing mistakes we see across Buncombe and Henderson Counties.

 Step 2: Count Your Shingle Layers